CLI

 no | Print usage and exit. |

-node resolver.mjs --manifest playground/manifest.json --concept decisions/primary-dbOutput is the effective concept: contributors (each layer with its level and
+node resolver.mjs --manifest apps/playground/manifest.json --concept decisions/primary-dbOutput is the effective concept: contributors (each layer with its level and

 last-updated date), frontmatter, frontmatterProvenance, and sections[], where